Dean Clough

 The Portico Darwin Beverly Hills Hike

 This is just under a 5 mile walk from the Four Seasons, but very flat and a Diamond Certified window on LA.
 Begin at the hotel and head south on Doheny to the famed Wilshire Boulevard, and go right.
-It's not quite as glamorous as other of Wilshire, but it's still cool to see the business end of LA.
+It's not quite as glamorous as other of parts of Wilshire, but it's still cool to see the business end of LA.
 But then it all changes as you enter Bev Hills proper.

 You'll see the iconic Beverly Wilshire Hotel (pictured below) to your left as you turn right onto Rodeo Drive.
 I did this early on the morning of Boxing Day.
 It was gorgeous and empty - my favorite combo.
 Check out Ol' Purple Label's employer's shop!